jeffhowarth/eeprimer/readings/earth_observatory.md

 | Compare same region and same theme at two or more different time periods | = | &ne; | = |
 | Compare two or more different themes at same region and same time period | = | = | &ne; |

 _Thank you.
 After you click the submit button, you should receive a copy of your entry via email.
-Please contact me if you have any questions.
-You must complete this assignment before our next lecture meeting._
+Please contact me if you have any questions._